-A decorative weave, characterized by small figures, usually geometric, that are woven into the fabric structure.
+Doccy is a decorative weave, characterized by small figures, usually geometric, that are woven into the fabric structure.
 Dobbies may be of any weight or compactness, with yarns ranging from very fine to coarse and fluffy.
 Standard dobby fabrics are usually flat and relatively fine or sheer.
-However, some heavyweight dobby fabrics are available for home furnishings and for heavy apparel.
+However, some heavyweight dobby fabrics are available for home furnishings and for heavy…

-A fabric construction, in which two fabrics are woven on the loom at the same time, one on top of the other.
+A Double Cloth is a fabric construction, in which two fabrics are woven on the loom at the same time, one on top of the other.
 In the weaving process, the two layers of woven fabric are held together using binder threads.
 The woven patterns in each layer of fabric can be similar or completely different

-A fabric knitted on a circular knitting machine using interlocking loops and a double stitch on a double needle frame to form a fabric with double thickness.
+Double Knit is a fabric knitted on a circular knitting machine using interlocking loops and a double stitch on a double needle frame to form a fabric with double thickness.
 It is the same on both sides.
-Today, most double knits are made of I5O denier polyester, although many lightweight versions are now being made using finer denier yarns and blends of filament…
+Today, most double knits are made of I5O denier polyester, although many lightweight versions are now being made using finer denier yarns and…

 Double Weave is a woven fabric construction made by interlacing two or more sets of warp yarns with two or more sets of filling yarns.
 The most common double weave fabrics are made using a total of either four or five sets of yarns.